douglasrizzo/catsim/sphinx/stopping.rst

 Stopping Criteria -- :mod:`catsim.stopping`
 *******************************************

+For algorithmic details, mathematical definitions, and behavioral contracts of each stopping criterion, see :doc:`specs/stopping/index`.

 All implemented classes in this module inherit from a base abstract class :py:class:`BaseStopper`.
 Stoppers can be used manually through :py:class:`catsim.engine.CatEngine` or through